NREL/EnergyPlus/src/Transition/InputRulesFiles/Rules8-6-0-to-8-7-0.md

 There was a key `MutuallyExlcusive` that should be `MutuallyExclusive`.
 This is field F35.
 So the transition is simply to check if the typo version was there and replace it.

-# Object Change: `Output:Surfaces:List`

-The only change is for field F1, which is A1.
-Logic to apply:

-if key = 'DecayCurvesfromZoneComponentLoads', change to = 'DecayCurvesFromComponentLoadsSummary'